Code of Conduct

 4. Sanction participants based on our investigations.
 FallsCon participants found to have violated the Code of Conduct may be subject to sanctions, including but not limited to:

-• Verbal or written warning
+• Verbal warning.

-• Requiring the participant to avoid any interaction with, and physical proximity to the party or parties involved
+• Requiring the participant to avoid any interaction with and physical proximity to the party or parties involved.

-• Temporary suspension from any FallsCon sponsored events or online services
+• Temporary suspension from any FallsCon events.

-• Immediate expulsion from the convention without refund
+• Immediate expulsion from the convention without refund.

-• Reporting of the incident to the appropriate authorities
+• Reporting of the incident to the appropriate authorities.

-• Individuals who have not attended FallsCon but have a history of abusive behavior and/or known incidents that took place outside FallsCon that may cause risks to a participant’s safety, or which may contribute to a hostile or non-inclusive environment at the convention
+• Individuals who have not attended FallsCon but have a history of abusive behavior and/or known incidents that took place outside FallsCon that may cause risks to a participant’s safety, or which may contribute to a hostile or non-inclusive environment at the convention.

-• FallsCon participants who have been reported for outside incidents, including, but not limited to, conduct at other conventions, threatening or abusive behavior online, or assault
+• FallsCon participants who have been reported for outside incidents, including, but not limited to, conduct at other conventions, threatening or abusive behavior online, or assault.

 We understand that, at times, participants will have disagreements or interpersonal conflicts that do not necessarily escalate to the point of harassment or abuse.
-FallsCon will not arbitrate such disagreements—we ask that you please leave these conflicts at home.
+FallsCon will not arbitrate such disagreements; we ask that you please leave these conflicts at home.

 FallsCon continuously strives to create a safe and welcoming space.
 Should you have any suggestions for how we can improve, please email us at admin@fallscon.net